 As such, size is an important consideration.
 If you just want to make small rugs, a smaller frame will do.
 But for large, centerpiece rugs, you’ll need a huge frame.

 All of these supplies are readily available at your local box store, but you can also buy a frame if you’re really limited on time.
+All of the tufting guns listed above are also available as kits with a frame included in the box.

 If don’t want your rugs to fall apart the moment they’re finished, you’ll need to invest in a high-quality latex adhesive.